 Within the parish there are public and private green spaces that greatly contribute to the character of the village.
 We have decided to designate the most significant of these as "local green spaces".
 This is stronger protection than the Important Open and Wooded Area policy protection given in the 2003 Local Plan, and their protection should last beyond the plan period.
-For this reason, we can only designate spaces where we feel confident that, when the Plan is reviewed, there will be much better places around the parish that could be built upon.
+For this reason, we can only designate spaces where we feel confident that, when the plan is reviewed, there will be much better places around the parish that could be built upon.

-Seven local green spaces have been identified as part of this Plan's preparation, for the reasons listed below.
+Eight local green spaces have been identified as part of this plan's preparation, for the reasons listed below.
 Their extent is shown on Map 3.

-Ref Description Importance Size LGS-HRC Land surrounding Holy Rood church Setting of church and highpoint of village 4.8ha LGS-CAN Green space off Candy s Lane Green link to countryside, part of rural character of Hine Town Lane 0.4ha LGS-POR and LGS-MAN Land adjoining Portman Hall; wooded area adjoining Manor House Green gap along main road linking to countryside either side, part of local character 0.7ha LGS-COB Land west of The Cobbles Important green link from main road to countryside, including attractive pond area, part of local character 1.5ha LGS-REC Shillingstone Recreation ground Important recreation ground for community, in public ownership 3.3ha LGS-LAW Land adjoining Lawsbrook Attractive parkland edge between the village and AONB 3.6ha
+Ref Description Importance Size LGS-HRC Land surrounding Holy Rood church Setting of church and highpoint of village 4.8ha LGS-CAN Green space off Candy s Lane Green link to countryside, part of rural character of Hine Town Lane 0.4ha LGS-POR and LGS-MAN Land adjoining Portman Halll; wooded area adjoining Manor House Green gap along main road to countryside either side, part of local character 0.7ha LGS-OX The Old Ox Green Space Important green link from main road to countryside, part of local character 0.2ha LGS-COB Land west of The Cobbles Important green link from main road to countryside, including attractive pond area, part of local character 1.5ha LGS-REC Shillingstone Recreation ground Important recreation ground for community, in public ownership 3.3ha LGS-LAW Land adjoining Lawsbrook Attractive parkland edge between the village and AONB 3.6ha